cyanidesayonara/cyanidesayonara.github.io/content/portfolio/en/index.md

   <img src="monitorimittari.png" class="float-right" alt="Screenshot of monitorimittari" />

-  Another program made for the Helsinki University Hospital.
+  Another program I made for the guys at the Hospital District of Helsinki.

   This one is a little Python-based GUI-program for logging test results with an LXscan spot luminance meter and saving them onto an .xlsx template, thus saving